 (Continued from other side)

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Stockton Presbyterian Church (approx. 0.6 miles away); Bartram’s Trail (approx. one mile away); The Mound Line (approx. 1.1 miles away); Major Robert Farmar Plantation Public Education in Baldwin County / Little Red Schoolhouse Historic Site (approx. 2.9 miles away); Baldwin County Vietnam War Memorial (approx. 3 miles away); Baldwin County Korean War Monument (approx. 3 miles away); First Creek War (approx. 3 miles away).
+At least Stockton Presbyterian Church (approx. 0.6 miles away); Bartram’s Trail (approx. one mile away); The Mound Line (approx. 1.1 miles away); Major Robert Farmar Plantation (approx. 2.2 miles away); Public Education in Baldwin County / Little Red Schoolhouse Historic Site (approx. 2.9 miles away); Baldwin County Vietnam War Memorial (approx. 3 miles away); Baldwin County Korean War Monument (approx. 3 miles away); First Creek War (approx. 3 miles away).
 Touch for a list and map of all markers in Stockton.

 Also see . . .
-Stockton, Alabama.
+Stockton heritage Association.
 This website contains historical write-ups along with additional historical photos of the Stockton area.
 (Submitted on June 29, 2013, by Timothy Carr of Birmingham, Alabama.)